A holiday to Oz

 – And that Great Barrier Reef?
 It is great.
 Really, really worth the 30 hours of travel.”

-Ready for an adventure Down Under?
+Ready for a holiday Down Under?
 You can find out more about tours of Australia with Intrepid on our website.

 * photo by Cameron Gaze, Central Australia